Molagg92/CapstonePage/README.md

  `5: 28 pm` : making more views and routes, this is going better than i thought.

  `5:58 pm` : cleaned up the uia little, just for my own sanity.

+ `6:45 pm` : I thin kI need a break, I getting lsot in the sauce.